pythonarcade/arcade/CONTRIBUTING.md

 You can now open [http://localhost:8000](http://localhost:8000) in your browser to preview the doc.

-- The `build/html` directory will contain the generated website files.
-- `sphinx-autobuild` will host a webserver to preview the docs.
-- When source files are changed, it will automatically trigger a rebuild, and browser tabs will automatically refresh to show the updates.
+The `build/html` directory will contain the generated website files.
+When you change source files, it will automatically regenerate, and browser tabs will automatically refresh to show the updates.

 If you suspect the automatic rebuilds are failing to detect changes, you can run a simpler one-time build using the following instructions: